Eligibility for Financial Aid

 For students who change schools or change majors within NYU, all credits that count towards their degree in their new school or towards their new major are considered both attempted credits and earned credits.
 Credits that are not applied towards the degree in the student’s new school or towards their new major count neither as attempted credits nor as earned credits.

-All repeated courses count as both attempted and earned credits and all types of incompletes count as attempted credits but not as earned credits.
+All repeated courses count as both attempted and earned credits (unless a passing grade has already been earned in that course in which case the repeated course will only count as attempted) and all types of incompletes count as attempted credits but not as earned credits.

 An academic progress calculator is available here as a guide to your status.

 The Office of Financial Aid typically conducts a SAP review at least annually at the conclusion of each academic year, and students who do not meet the requirement receive a notice on their NYU Albert account.
-The annual review will include courses completed up through the spring term of that academic year.
+The annual review will include courses completed up through the summer term of that academic year, or spring term if the student is not enrolled in the summer.
 Students who enroll in programs that are only one year in length will have progress checked after their first payment period (between the Fall and Spring semesters, generally).

 Students who do not meet the SAP requirement are automatically placed on financial aid suspension (unless the student is approved for financial aid probation, see below).
-During suspension, the student will not be eligible for financial aid.
-(Students may continue to acquire private non-NYU scholarships and private non-federal loans.)
-Eligibility for financial aid will be returned when the student meets the SAP standard.
+During suspension, the student will not be eligible for federal financial aid, and in some cases, state aid and NYU scholarship.
+Students may continue to acquire private non-NYU scholarships and private non-federal loans that do not have a SAP requirement.
+Eligibility for federal financial aid will be returned when the student meets the SAP standard.

 Students who are approved will be placed on financial aid probation for one semester.
 The student will remain eligible for financial aid and will continue to receive financial assistance during the approved probationary semester.